 Are you the owner of the business?

-Looking to create a pleasurable experience for your customers online?
-There are plenty of ways to do this - from quality content to a great sales funnel and outstanding customer service.
+Looking to create pleasant online experiences for your customers?
+Great.
+There's a few ways to do that - from quality content to a well-configured sales funnel and your outstanding customer service.

 Create a journey

-While you may be focused on running other important aspects of your business, don’t overlook the customer journey.
-Create great experiences across all platforms, from your website and YouTube channel to your Facebook business page and Instagram wall.
-Make them visually interesting and take your viewers on a journey.
-Offer quality content and enhance the user's journey through a variety of creative techniques.
+While you may be focused on running other important aspects of your business, never overlook the customer journey.
+Deliver great experiences across all platforms - your website, YouTube channel, your Facebook business page and Instagram wall.
+Make them visually appealing and take your viewers on a journey.
+Quality, creative content can make all the difference.

-There’s plenty of reasons why storytelling is one of the most popular forms of entertainment.
-It can move audiences to laughter or tears, captivate, inspire and excite them, and teach them something new.
+There’s a reason why storytelling is one of the most popular forms of communication.
+It can move audiences to laughter or tears, captivate, inspire and excite them, and teach them something they never knew.
 Content that does well usually has an emotive element to it.
-Incorporate your brand personality into your content and carefully plan your strategy and approach to deliver professionally crafted experiences.
+Incorporate your brand personality into your content and carefully plan your approach to provide professionally crafted experiences.

-When it comes to your online presence, you don’t always have to do what everyone else is doing.
-Think outside the box - can you add a motion graphic to your website instead of relying solely on copywriting?
+When it comes to your online presence, originality is essential.
+Think beyond the obvious - can you add a motion graphic to your website instead of relying purely on text?
 Can you start a weekly podcast instead of your regular e-newsletter?
-Do you have some interesting business stories that can be told through video?
-Get information across in a way that customers will relate to and remember.
+Can your business stories be told through video and YouTube?
+Get information across in a way that your customers can relate to and remember.

 Be a thought-leader

 If you’re running your own business, you might like to branch out beyond your day-to-day role to develop thought-leadership pieces and offer more value.
-Position yourself as a trusted source, someone who people will want to come to for advice.
-Share your thoughts through articles and blogs, opinion pieces (your comments for other websites) and produce white papers or videos (Facebook Live and YouTube work well).
+Position yourself as a trusted source, share your thoughts through articles and blogs, opinion pieces (your comments for other websites) and produce white papers or videos (Facebook Live and YouTube work well).

-Customer service should be one of your main goals as it is its own form of advertising.
+Good customer service is its own form of advertising.
 Improve your response time to website visitors via chatbots or a Twitter account.
 Get your staff to take shifts and reply real-time to customer requests, complaints and queries.

 Make sure your website is up to speed

+First impressions are everything.
 A slow-loading website can turn customers away before they even get in.
-Ensuring that they have great first impressions is key.
-If you’re running an online shop, remember, most visitors want to complete their shopping quickly.
+If you’re running an online shop, remember, most visitors like to complete their shopping quickly.
 Amazon says, on average, they lose about one percent of all sales for every 100 milliseconds of delay.
 So move fast and make sure that your site is up to speed!